Phuker/multi-tldr/Readme.md

 ### List tldr page files path

-List pages on all platforms:
+List all pages on all platforms:

 ```bash
 tldr --list